GabrielJouet/Gabriel-Jouet/README.md

 ## Who am I?
 <p class="paragraph">
 	I am a French IT engineer student at CESI Lille in France.
-I am currently in my fourth year of IT Engineering out of five.
+I am currently in my fifth year of IT Engineering out of five.
-	I spent most of my personnal time developing video games with the game engine <strong>Unity</strong>, however, my first projects were created using <strong>Game Maker Studio 2</strong> and <strong>RPG Maker VX Ace</strong>, but these engines were too restrictive for us.
+	I spent most of my personnal time developing video games with the game engine <strong>Unity</strong>.
+However, my first projects were created using <strong>Game Maker Studio 2</strong> and <strong>RPG Maker VX Ace</strong>.
+But these engines were too restrictive for us.
 </p>

 <p class="paragraph">
-	Hopefully, I do not work alone, I created in 2017 with <a href ="https://www.linkedin.com/in/antonin-jacob-lille/">Antonin Jacob</a> (do not hesitate to check its work too <a href = "https://sheepybullet.itch.io/">sheepybullet.itch.io</a>) a video game development club called Wild Box Studio.
+	Hopefully, I do not work alone.
+I created in 2017 with <a href ="https://www.linkedin.com/in/antonin-jacob-lille/">Antonin Jacob</a> (do not hesitate to check its work too <a href = "https://sheepybullet.itch.io/">sheepybullet.itch.io</a>) a video game development club called Wild Box Studio.
 	Most of my works and prototypes are related to this club, even if I make some prototypes (and write some novels and role playing games) alone.
 </p>